yzGuu830/efficient-speech-codec/README.md

 ## Results

 ![Performance Evaluation](assets/results.png)
-We provide a performance comparison with Descript's audio codec (DAC) at different scales of model sizes (w and w/o adversarial trainings).
+We provide a performance comparison of ESC with Descript's audio codec (DAC) at different scales of model sizes (w/ and w/o adversarial trainings).